Big Game Rules

 - If a big-game animal is boned out or when a javelina is killed and nothing is removed or only the skull is taken, fold and adhere the carcass tag to itself leaving the entire face of the carcass tag visible.
 The adhered carcass tag must remain physically with parts of the animal that are removed and possessed.

 (Left to right: Carcass tag, turkey tag and antler tag).

 Antlered and Horned Game Tag Instructions

 When ready to tag, detach antler tag from backing.
-Attach the antler/horn tag to the main beam of the antler or horn where it will not slide off.
+Attach the antler/horn tag to the main beam of the antler or horn, as close to the base as possible, where it will not slide off.
 Leave entire face of tag visible and readable.
-(Left to right: Carcass tag, turkey tag, and antler tag).

 Mandatory Harvest Reporting

 Harvest reporting is mandatory for all Barbary sheep, deer, elk, ibex, javelina, oryx, pronghorn antelope, turkey and trapper license holders.
 Big-game, turkey and trapper license holders who do not report will be ineligible the following year for all draw hunts, population management hunts, private-land licenses and trapper licenses.
 Results can be reported online or by telephone.